-The Illinois House passed SB 2636, the medical marijuana law adding epilepsy as a debilitating medical condition, by a vote of 98-18 on May 21, 2014.
+On July 20, 2014 SB 2636, the medical marijuana law adding epilepsy as a debilitating medical condition was signed by IL Governor Pat Quinn.
 This amendment includes epilepsy as one of the conditions for which medical marijuana may be prescribed, and that pediatric intractable cases of epilepsy may be permitted to use cannabis oil in the treatment of childhood seizures.
 The amendment was passed by the Illinois Senate with a vote of 49-5 on April 2, 2014 and the Illinois House of Representatives with a vote of 98-18 on May 21, 2014.

 We would like to thank all of our supporters who came down to Springfield for Epilepsy Advocacy Day on May 14, 2014.
 The personal stories they shared with local Representatives clearly made an impact on the politicians and their advocacy is greatly appreciated.
 For photos of that day, click here.
 Thank you also to Senate Sponsors: Sen. Iris Y. Martinez, Dan Kotowski, William Delgado, David Koehler, Ira I. Silverstein, William R. Haine, John M. Sullivan, Dave Syverson, Melinda Bush, Emil Jones III, Jacqueline Y. Collins, Mattie Hunter, Toi W. Hutchinson, Donne E. Trotter, Linda Holmes, and Napoleon Harris III and House Sponsors: Rep. Lou Lang, Jim Durkin, Robyn Gabel, David R. Leitch, Sara Feigenholtz, Jaime M. Andrade, Jr., Maria Antonia Berrios, Laura Fine, Linda Chapa LaVia, Emanuel Chris Welch, Kelly M. Cassidy, Jehan A. Gordon-Booth, JoAnn D. Osmond, Naomi D. Jakobsson, and John D’Amico.